 One of my favorite things about visiting national and state parks is the transformation that occurs when you cross over into the park’s boundaries.
 As the landscape takes on a new form, I feel I’m entering into another world.
 Joshua Tree National Park is most definitely one of those magical places.
 The sharp angles of the Joshua tree forests are the foreground to a wonderland of gigantic granite boulders and rock outcroppings.
 It’s an otherworldly landscape that takes you back thousands of years.
 You feel you might see a dinosaur step out from behind one of the Jumbo Rock piles at any moment.

 From the Visitor Center at Cottonwood Springs, it’s approximately 27 miles to the White Tank Campground and the Arch Rock Nature Trail.
 The White Tank Campground has picnic tables and grills at each campsite.
 Most of the campsites are surrounded by huge boulders, and a few have views of the surrounding valley.
 Near the entrance to the campgrounds there are several bathrooms with pit toilets.
 Neither showers nor water are available at this campground.
 There are 15 sites at an elevation of 3,800 feet.
-The fee to camp at White Tanks is $10 per night.

 The Arch Rock Nature Trail starts at White Tank Campground site 9.
 From here, you can follow the .3-mile loop, where interpretive panels along the path describe points of interest and geology found in the area.
 The highlight of this trail is the well-known granite rock formation named Arch Rock.
 To enjoy a good view of the arch, you need to scramble over some granite rocks at its base and position yourself well.
 After climbing up some low boulders, I was able to get a good view and take pictures of Arch Rock.
 There are many other photo opportunities as well; if you decide to take a side trip you can hike to the White Tank itself, built by cattlemen in the early 20th century.